Controlled Med Counting

-With RTask's E-mar, users can track counts for controlled medications electronically both at the point of medication administration, and any time on-demand (typically during shift changes).
+With RTask's E-mar, users can track counts for controlled medications electronically as controlled meds are received from the pharmacy, at the point of medication administration, and any time on-demand (typically during shift changes).

 Before you Begin:

 - Ensure that any med requiring a pill count is marked as a "controlled" medication.
-This is done on the Global Generic Medication List screen in ResiDex, or can be checked from the med entry screen for that resident.
+This is done from RTasks Global Medication list by users with the 411 (Administrative) role.

 - If residents have both a scheduled order and PRN (as needed) order for the same medication, ask that the pharmacy supply this in two separate bottles, cards, or cartridges.
 This allows you to maintain accurate records for each order.